Kennedy Space Center

 Admission is pricey -- although only about half of what it costs to visit Sea World -- to look at rockets that your tax dollars paid for (in contrast, the U.S. Air Force Museum is free).
 This is because NASA no longer runs the Complex.
 It was sold to a food service company a few years back, and the grittier aspects of a visit here have vanished.
-Maybe we never actually were allowed to run around on the launch pads when we were kids, but we like to imagine that we were....
+People may never actually have been allowed to run around on the launch pads in the early years, but we like to imagine that they were....

 There's still plenty here to keep you busy for a whole day.
 The Complex itself sprawls across 70 acres, and several lengthy bus tours will haul your awestruck earth-bound butt to different parts of the Space Center -- including the Moon Rock Cafe, "the only place in the world where you can eat next to a moon rock."

 When you walk out of the entrance building, look for the "space person" in a space suit -- a nasty job in the Florida heat.
 Pose for a souvenir snapshot before walking to the Rocket Garden, where an Atlas, Jupiter, and Titan II cast cooling shadows, and replica capsules invite you to climb inside and experience claustrophobia.
-The Early Space Exploration building has the actual Mission Control Room used during the Mercury flights, and a Soviet Soyuz capsule hanging from the ceiling.
+The Heroes and Legends building, opened in 2016, has the actual Mission Control Room used during the Mercury flights, and incorporates a revamped Astronauts Hall of Fame that had closed in its previous location.

 The Exploration in the New Millennium exhibit has a replica Viking Mars lander and a please-touch-me "Martian rock fragment" (It's a tiny meteorite that scientists think came from Mars).
 A sculpture of a happy future space family stands near the exit, providing hopeful vibes as you head back out into the present-day heat.